Green hotels cater to increasing numbers of eco-conscious travelers

 “Going green is one of the hottest trends in the lodging industry,” says Ray Burger, owner of Pineapple Hospitality, a green hotel product supplier and environmental/marketing consulting firm in St. Charles, Mo.
 “No one used to talk about green lodging unless it was about energy efficiency, until California started their program in 2004, and since then it has really taken off.”

-Missouri's Green Lodging Certification Program began in January 2009 and almost 30 hotels are now certified.
+Missouri’s Green Lodging Certification Program began in January 2009 and more than 40 hotels are now certified.
 The program is conducted through the Missouri Hotel and Lodging Association.
-Its coordinator, Ramona Mormann, says, "The [green hotel] program uses a combination of self-reporting by member hotels and random third-party inspections to ensure that members are adhering to written commitments to implement strategies to reduce environmental impacts."
+Its coordinator, Ramona Mormann, says, “The [green hotel] program uses a combination of self-reporting by member hotels and random third-party inspections to ensure that members are adhering to written commitments to implement strategies to reduce environmental impacts.”

 Pineapple Hospitality also provides certification through its Eco Rooms program.
 “It’s always best for hotels to start with the state certification and then go through certification programs like ours when they are ready to go one step further,” says Burger.

 Burger was thinking green long before green lodging certification programs started to pop up.
 “I installed compact fluorescent bulbs in a hotel in 1985, 20 years before they became mainstream.
 Of course I had to take them out a few months later because the first CFLs worked so badly.”